Your online destination for Sylvania City & Township!

 A word from the editor...

-On a personal note, just in case you're wondering...This publication came into being back in the fall of 2013, with a series of “Haunted Sylvania” ghost stories, then “Christmas in Sylvania” celebrations, and then “Winter in Sylvania,” “Springtime in Sylvania,” “Sylvania News,” and so on.
+On a personal note, just in case you're wondering...This online publication came into being back in the fall of 2013, with a series of “Haunted Sylvania” ghost stories, then “Christmas in Sylvania” celebrations, and then “Winter in Sylvania,” “Springtime in Sylvania,” and "Summer in Sylvania," and then they were all combined into "Sylvania News."
+The community's only real newspaper had just folded, so for the first time in over one hundred years, Sylvanians had no local news outlet, no local reporters or journalists chasing down stories, and there was definitely a demand for that news & information void to be filled.

 A Sylvania native, I moved out of downtown Sylvania in late 2016.
-We sold our family’s Main & Maplewood building, where our Sylvania News office had originally been located, and while still in the "moving" process I took a break to to go night skiing with my son, who attends college near Cleveland.
-(And yes, that building is haunted.
-Totally.
-Click for Ghost Hunter info.)
+We sold our family’s Main & Maplewood building, which we had owned since the 1970s and was where our Sylvania News office had originally been located.
+But we remained close to downtown because that is, after all, The Heart of Sylvania.

 I ditched the cane in the spring of ‘18, opting for a limp rather than the attention-gathering cane, and now was completely, independently, mobile again.
 I began to contemplate how to pick up the pieces of my former life, and what I should do with the Sylvania online presence I had created back in 2013.
 I had studied and published poetry under Toledo’s first Poet Laureate, Joel Lipman, as part of the U.T. grad program; written scripts for national radio and TV commercials; published hundreds of articles in various local and national publications; and even worked as a French translator (Oui, je parle français.
 Un peu.).
 What next?

-By chance, I had encounters with a few Sylvania business owners over the summer, and they thanked me for promoting their businesses, and encouraged me to keep moving forward.
+By chance, I had encounters with a few Sylvania business owners that summer, and they thanked me for promoting their businesses, and encouraged me to keep moving forward with the news outlet.
 I quickly realized that my heart still belonged to Sylvania, to the people, the neighborhoods, the history, and the stories....and that I should continue what I started in 2013--using my online writing skills to help people communicate with each other on the web.
 Because this was an extension of what I started 40 years ago and the decades of writing and publishing scripts, poetry, short stories, historical features, and investigative journalism.
-This summer, everything fell into place, the words came, and a renamed, refurbished, and very re-energized version of this web presence was created: SimplySylvania.org.
+That summer, everything fell into place, the words came, and a renamed, refurbished, and very re-energized version of the Sylvania News web presence was created: SimplySylvania.org.

 I do take on freelance writing assignments outside of this publication, and also help our local businesses and organizations establish a presence on the web, so that we can all enjoy each other’s company in this wonderful new online world.
 A parent of a wonderful young man with autism, I also strive to be a champion for all people with disabilities.